Kauai Island Hawaii USA

 Wonderful Kauai South Shore Attractions

-Kauai’s south shore has become more developed with nice accommodations and more upscale restaurants.
+Kauai’s South Shore has become more developed with nice accommodations and more upscale restaurants.
 It is a better bet for sunshine, especially during the winter, because it rains more in the north.

 Poipu Beach Kauai